 As we come together tomorrow to remember those we lost, we also remember those who survived - the families of the victims who have become like an extended family to us, the responders who worked tirelessly in the recovery effort, and those who survived.
 9/11 impacted us all, and our lives are intertwined by a tragic event that reshaped our families and our country.

-Join us Wednesday, September 10 at VOICES 13th Annual Day of Remembrance Information Forum: “Promoting Resiliency, Healing Families and Communities.”
-Responders, survivors, 9/11 families and service providers are welcome to attend.
-The day-long conference includes presentations and workshops by subject matter experts.
-Schedule and Online Registration.
+Thank you for joining us Wednesday, September 10 at VOICES 13th Annual Day of Remembrance Information Forum: “Promoting Resiliency, Healing Families and Communities.”
+The day-long conference included presentations and workshops by subject matter experts.

 Mental Health Champions

 VOICES provides support services and connects victims’ families and survivors with community based resources, while advocating for robust community mental health services for those impacted by mass violence and disasters.
 More

 VOICES helps those impacted by disaster by sharing best practices in channeling personal and community grief, commemorating lives lost, and creating programs that meet the immediate and long-term needs of the community.
 More